frapplecat/moonup/README.md

 # CREDITS

 * Thanks to Code Institute Tutors Oisin and Scott for their advice on a couple of issues.
-* Big thank you to my CI Mentor, Mitko Bachvarov, for his support, advice and eagle eye.
+* Big thank you to my CI Mentor, Mitko Bachvarov, for his support, excellent advice and eagle eye for detail.

 <br>